 The Corporation maintains a Pension Plan for the benefit of substantially all employees of the Corporation, including executive officers.
 The Pension Plan is a noncontributory defined benefit pension plan intended to qualify under Section 401(a) of the Internal Revenue Code of 1986, as amended (the "Code").
-Under the terms of the Pension Plan in effect during 1997, each eligible employee, including the executive officers named in the above tables, earned an annual pension credit for each year of service equal to 2% of such employee's total cash compensation for that year, except that, in accordance with applicable requirements of the Code, compensation in excess of \$160,000 is disregarded.
+Each eligible employee, including the executive officers named in the above tables, earns an annual pension credit for each year of service equal to 2% of such employee's total cash compensation for that year, except that, in accordance with applicable requirements of the Code, compensation in excess of \$ disregarded.
 At retirement, the employee's annual pension credits are added together to determine the employee's accrued pension benefit.
 Eligible employees with credited service for employment prior to October 31, 1985 also receive a "past service benefit," which is generally equal to the difference between the amount of pension the employee would have been entitled to receive with respect to service prior to October 31, 1985 under the terms of a prior plan had such plan continued, and the amount the employee is actually entitled to receive under an annuity contract purchased when the prior plan was terminated.

 Retirement benefits vest on the basis of a graduated schedule over a seven-year period of service.
 Full pension benefits are payable upon retirement at or after age 65 (age 62 if the employee has completed at least seven years of service), and reduced benefits are payable beginning at age 55.
-The Code places a maximum limitation on the amount of annual benefits that may be paid under the Pension Plan, which was \$116,667 for 1997 for persons born between 1938 and 1954 and retiring at or after age 65, indexed for cost-of-living increases.
+The Code places a maximum limitation on the amount of annual benefits that may be paid under the Pension Plan, which was \$ for 1997 for persons born between 1938 and 1954 and retiring at or after age 65, indexed for cost-of-living increases.
 The estimated annual benefits payable upon normal retirement to Messrs.
-Lacy, Culver, Lauer, Pierzchalski and MacLeod as of December 31, 1997 were \$116,667, \$103,578, \$68,949, \$102,086 and \$91,385 respectively, after giving effect to the limitation imposed by the Code.
+Lacy, Culver, Lauer, Pierzchalski and Steinbach as of December 31, 1997 were \$, \$, \$, and \$ respectively, after giving effect to the limitation imposed by the Code.